pedroeverett/hw6weekend_music_shop/music_shop_homework.md

 #5. create a method to calculate profit buy units in stock for each item.
 Also the stock for each item.

+#6 calculate average profit

-#6. create a delete by name method. (if in a for??)
+#7. create a delete by name method. (if in a for??)

 ## Remember
 Use TDD, with separate test files for each class.